mosajjal/dnsmonster/README.md

 Bulding on Windows is much the same as Linux.
 Just make sure that you have `npcap`.
 Clone the repository (`--history 1` works), and run `go get` and `go build .`

 As mentioned, Windows release of the binary depends on [npcap](https://nmap.org/npcap/#download) to be installed.
 After installation, the binary should work out of the box.
-I've tested it in a Windows 10 environment and it ran without an issue.
+It's been tested in a Windows 10 environment and it executed without an issue.
 To find interface names to give `-devName` parameter and start sniffing, you'll need to do the following:

   - open cmd.exe as Administrator and run the following: `getmac.exe`, you'll see a table with your interfaces' MAC address and a Transport Name column with something like this: `\Device\Tcpip_{16000000-0000-0000-0000-145C4638064C}`
   - run `dnsmonster.exe` in `cmd.exe` like this: